Ph.D. Candidate

 (with Perry Carter)

-Diminishing Regulatory Capacity and Corporate Political Disengagement: Evidence from State-Level Workforce Shocks
+Regulatory Capacity and Corporate Political Disengagement: Evidence from State-Level Workforce Shocks

 (with Kyuwon Lee)How Do Bureaucrats Learn in Absence of Autonomous Sources of Expertise?